curtzimmerman/blogger_tutorial/README.md

 blogger_tutorial
 ================

-Simple blog system from jumpstartlab.com.
+Simple blog system in Ruby on Rails from jumpstartlab.com.
 For theodinproject.com